SitePen/dgrid/doc/usage/Styling-dgrid.md

 * `dgrid-cell`: Applied to each cell element
 * `dgrid-focus`: Applied to the element (cell or row) with the focus (for keyboard based navigation)
 * `dgrid-expando-icon`: Applied to the expando icon on tree nodes
-* `dgrid-row-expanded`: Applied to rows that have been expanded when using the `Tree` mixin
+* `dgrid-row-expandable`: Applied to parent rows that can be expanded with the `Tree` mixin
-* `dgrid-header-scroll`: Applied to the node in the top right corner of a Grid, above the vertical scrollbar
+* `dgrid-row-expanded`: Applied to parent rows that have been expanded when using the `Tree` mixin

 When `addUiClasses` is set to `true` (the default), the following generic class names are also available for generic skinning (following the jQuery ThemeRoller convention):